robin-debry/Moonshot_Project/written_report.md

 - Set up a Flask server.
 - Load the trained machine learning model.
 - Create API endpoints to handle image uploads and return generated alternative text.

-## Testing

-- Test the browser extension across different browsers and screen readers for the first version it will be tested on Google Chrome with VoiceOver.
-- Test the extension with a wide range of images to ensure that it can generate the correct alternative text for all types of images.

 ## Success criteria